Bardorf-logo-banner

 Legal Search Marketing – The Rise of Local Search for Attorneys

 The way consumers look for anything and everything has changed in the last ten years, including how we find an attorney.
 While we used to rely on the recommendation of a friend or relative, or start our search in the Yellow Pages, now we head to our computers.
 Search engines, social media, and smart phones have dramatically affected the way consumers find legal representation.
-According to a recent study, last year most people looking for
+According to a recent study, last year most people looking for an attorney — three out of four — used online resources at some point in the process, according to The Research Intelligence Group.
+It just makes sense.
+Not only are we used to “Googling” for information, advice, products and services, but also when someone needs an attorney, it’s usually a

 Read More »